atomjump/db_searcher/README.md

 **Searching an AtomJump Messaging database**

 Note: you should be using MySQL ver >= 5.6, as FULLTEXT indexes are not supported on innodb tables.
+See the notes below for an alternative.

 You should set the config.json 'innodb' field to true.